nickc1/nickc1.github.io/about.md

 permalink: /about/
 ---

 I am a data, python, and open source enthusiast.
-I currently work as a research technician at UNC Wilmington.
-Some of the packages I am working on are:
+I currently work on the deposits team at Live Oak Bank.

+Some of the packages I have worked on are:

 ### [skedm][skedm-gh]